Sitemap

 Being outside the binary is like being

-a poem in a world that only accepts spreadsheets.
+a poem in a world that only understands maths.

 He or she.